mavi0/scc-networking-xmas/README.md

 Usage: python3 main.py

-You will need to make a json file to connect to a SMTP server following this syntax:
+You will need to make a json file called `config.json` to connect to a SMTP server following this syntax:

 ```json
 {